xenify-io/litepaper/README.md

 Xenify's built-in swap fee mechanism creates a reciprocal environment that rewards platform users with XNF, and veXNF holders with swap fees generated across supported chains.
 On chains where XNF has yet to be deployed, the swap fee is utilised by the team to promote and enhance the Xenify platform and its associated tokens, ensuring widespread awareness and adoption.

 Here's how it works: When you opt to pay the 0.5% swap fee to execute a swap on supported EVM chains where XNF has been deployed, you not only facilitate your transaction but also secure a position in the daily XNF distribution for that chain.
-At the end of each day, 50% of your swap fee is utilised for the Partner Fee Sharing Programme, and the remaining 50% distributed as native chain rewards to veXNF holders on that specific chain.
+At the end of each day, 50% of your swap fee is utilised for the Partner Fee Sharing Programme, and the remaining 50% distributed as native rewards to veXNF holders on that specific chain.
 This means you not only earn XNF tokens based on your swap fee contribution but also reward veXNF holders with native chain tokens, while simultaneously supporting the expansion of Xenify.
 It's a win-win situation for everyone involved.

 What's more, Xenify incorporates an ingenious burn mechanism that enables users to burn XEN and YSL tokens to mint XNF.
 The XEN burning process acts as a strategic layer 1 burner, and here's the exciting part – 50% of the burn fees go back to veXNF holders, while 50% is utilised to create XNF protocol-owned liquidity.
 This approach not only encourages long-term user engagement but also improves sustainability, while enhancing rewards for those deeply involved with the protocol.